tinic/led_pendant/README.md

 > cd led_pendant
 > ./bootstrap.sh
 ```
-- Attach the USB2serial converter attached to the LED pendant.
+- Plug the USB2serial converter attached to the LED pendant into your PC.
 Make sure you take over the USB device if you run Linux in a virtual machine.
 It should show up as a FTDI device.
 - Finally build the project.
-The Makefile will automatically try to upload the firmware
+The Makefile will automatically try to upload the firmware:
 ```
 > make
 ```
-- To get UART output from the LED pendant compile and run the leddebug tool
+- To get UART output from the LED pendant compile and run the leddebug tool:
 ```
 > make leddebug
 > ./leddebug